Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Liverpool Q-meter System

 \section{Liverpool Q-meter System}

 Polarization measurements of the target sample are performed using a system equipped with a Liverpool Q-meter \cite{Court1993}.
-The Q-meter operates in conjunction with a data-acquisition system to record the voltage at each frequency step within its operational range of 3–300 MHz, enabling measurements of materials whose Larmor frequencies fall within this bandwidth.
+The Q-meter operates in conjunction with a data-acquisition system to record the voltage at each frequency step within its operational range of $3$--$300$~MHz, enabling measurements of materials whose Larmor frequencies fall within this bandwidth.

-The target signal is carried through a special copper coaxial transmission line whose total electrical length is constructed to be an integer multiple of $\lambda/2$, where $\lambda$ is the wavelength corresponding to the Larmor frequency of the target material in the cable (i.e., scaled by the cable’s velocity factor).
-Because a transmission line reproduces its input impedance every $\lambda/2$, using an integer number of half-wavelength sections ensures that the phase of the detected NMR signal is preserved and that the resonant lineshape at the Q-meter remains undistorted at a single frequency.
-Sweeping across a center frequency, however, slightly decouple the outgoing-incoming signal phase due to influences from reactive components.
-For typical coaxial cables with a velocity factor of approximately $0.78$ (for cables with a foam/PTFE dielectric), the electrical half-wavelength is approximately $55\ \text{cm}$ at $213\ \text{MHz}$ (the proton Larmor frequency at $5~\text{T}$) and approximately $360\ \text{cm}$ at $32.7\ \text{MHz}$ (The central deuteron Larmor frequency at $5~\text{T}$).
-Accurate knowledge of this electrical length is essential: even modest deviations from an exact $n\,\lambda/2$ configuration introduce shifts in the circuits Q-curve that appear as left- or right-leaning asymmetries in the continuous-wave NMR baseline.
+The target signal is carried through a special copper coaxial transmission line whose total electrical length is constructed to be an integer multiple of $\lambda/2$, where $\lambda$ is the wavelength corresponding to the Larmor frequency of the target material in the cable (i.e., scaled by the cable's velocity factor).
+Because a transmission line reproduces its input impedance every $\lambda/2$, using an integer number of half-wavelength sections ensures that the phase of the detected NMR signal is preserved and that the resonant lineshape at the Q-meter remains undistorted.
+It is important to note that the $n \lambda/2$ cable condition is exact only at the center frequency.
+As the frequency is swept away from resonance, reactive components of the circuit and cable alter the imaged impedance, producing a larger Q-curve background.
+For typical coaxial cables with a velocity factor of approximately $0.78$ (for cables with a foam/PTFE dielectric), the electrical half-wavelength is approximately $55\ \text{cm}$ at $213\ \text{MHz}$ (the proton Larmor frequency at $5~\text{T}$) and approximately $360\ \text{cm}$ at $32.7\ \text{MHz}$ (the central deuteron Larmor frequency at $5~\text{T}$).
+Accurate knowledge of this electrical length is essential: even modest deviations from an exact $n\,\lambda/2$ configuration introduce shifts in the circuit's Q-curve that appear as left- or right-leaning asymmetries in the continuous-wave NMR baseline.